top of page

 How will I feel after a session?

 After one or two sessions, your body may respond in a very noticeable way.
 Most people note a sense of wellbeing and relaxation.
-However, sometimes people report feeling lethargic, nauseous or tearful - this is usually transitory, and reflexologists believe that it is part of the healing process.
-It is useful to give feedback to the reflexologist, as this may show the response of your body to the therapy.
-This in turn might help the reflexologist to tailor a plan specific to your needs.
+However, sometimes people report feeling lethargic, nauseous or tearful - this is usually transitory, and it is believed to be part of the healing process.
+It is useful to give feedback to your reflexologist, as this might help to plan future sessions according to your needs.

 bottom of page